-- (14) A description of how the facility licensed as a group home will ensure compliance with the placement duration limitations set forth in Section 1567.81(d) of the Health and Safety Code governing placements of dual agency clients. - (b) The facility program plan shall include the date and signature of the applicant licensee.
+(14) A description of how the facility licensed as a group home will ensure compliance with the placement duration limitations set forth in Section 1567.8462(d) of the Health and Safety Code governing placements of dual agency clients.

+(b) The facility program plan shall include the date and signature of the applicant-licensee and date of submission to the regional center for review and approval.